-Setting limits, reinforcing good behaviour and discouraging less-desirable behaviour can start when your child is a young baby.
+- Setting limits, reinforcing good behavior and discouraging less-desirable behavior can start when your child is a young baby.

-Of course, you never want to ignore a behaviour that's potentially dangerous, but looking the other way when your 7-month-old cheerfully pelts his food or toys from his high chair is a good idea.
+Of course, you never want to ignore a behavior that's potentially dangerous, but looking the other way when your 7-month-old cheerfully pelts his food or toys from his high chair is a good idea.
 He's learning how to control his hands and beginning to understand the concept of cause and effect.
-As annoying as this behaviour is, it's important not to get upset or overreact.
+As annoying as this behavior is, it's important not to get upset or overreact.
 A lot of parents think their kids are taunting them when the continually change channels on the remote.
-Many parents become frustrated when a child engages in such behaviours.
-Your best bet is to maintain a calm demeanour and carry on with what you were doing.
+Many parents become frustrated when a child engages in such behaviors.
+Your best bet is to maintain a calm demeanor and carry on with what you were doing.

 8 to 12 months

-A child this age only wants to explore (he has no concept of what he should or shouldn't do), so if you don't want him to touch something, place it out of his reach through childproofing and let child-friendly items take centre stage.
+- A child this age only wants to explore (he has no concept of what he should or shouldn't do), so if you don't want him to touch something, place it out of his reach through childproofing and let child-friendly items take center stage.